OpenKneeboard/OpenKneeboard/docs/api/messages.md

    - `Relative`: Tint and brightness is enabled, and `Brightness` is added to the current kneeboard brightness. `Brightness` must be between `-1.0` and `1.0`

 `Brightness` must be a float, not an integer - for example, `0` and `1` are not valid values, and must be replaced with `0.0` or `1.0`.

+## Requesting additional APIs

+Keep in mind the purpose of OpenKneeboard: OpenKneeboard is a tool for users to show their content how they wish in VR, via OpenKneeboard's settings.
+It is not a developer toolkit.

+If your request fits that purpose, search for an existing feature request GitHub issue.
+If there is one, add a thumbs up reaction to the top post, otherwise create a new one.
+Do not add '+1'/'me too' comments.